amisha-shrivastava/action_recognition_model/README.md

 5. **Video Summarization**: In summarizing lengthy videos, recognizing atomic actions helps in identifying key moments.
 For example, in a video feed from an elderly person's home, summarizing moments of "falling" or "trouble walking" could provide useful insights for caregivers without them having to watch hours of footage.

 ## Long-term Recurrent Convolutional Networks (LRCN)
-In 2016 a group of authors suggested end-to-end trainable class of architectures for visual recognition and description.
+In 2015 a group of authors suggested end-to-end trainable class of architectures for visual recognition and description.
 The main idea is to use a combination of CNNs to learn visual features from video frames and LSTMs to transform a sequence of image embeddings into a class label, sentence, probabilities, or whatever you need.
 Thus, raw visual input is processed with a CNN, whose outputs are fed into a stack of recurrent sequence models.
 <center>
 <img src='https://drive.google.com/uc?export=download&id=1I-q5yLsIoNh2chfzT7JYvra17FsXvdme'>
 </center>

-###Fundamental properties of a Long-term Recurrent Convolutional Network (LRCN) model:
+### Fundamental properties of a Long-term Recurrent Convolutional Network (LRCN) model:

 1. **Convolutional Layers (CNN)**: Extract spatial features from individual frames/images.
 2. **Recurrent Layers (LSTM)**: Capture temporal dependencies across frames in videos or sequences.